kevinmichaelchen/hasura-demo/README.md

 > The Metadata can be version controlled to keep the Server configuration
 > in-sync with your codebase.

-We can have Hasura create a `schema` directory with:
+The `schema` directory was created with:
 ```shell
 hasura init schema
 ```

-The Hasura container has a volume configuration in the Docker Compose file:
+(This only needs to happen once).

+### Developer Workflow

+Developers will need to run Hasura locally to create any migrations.

+The Docker volume is critical for allowing your local Hasura Server create and update migrations and metadata files.
 ```yaml
   hasura:
     volumes: